 Who doesn’t love gazing through a stained glass window when the sun shines through?
 It takes me back to when I was a little girl staring at the stained glass windows in church instead of paying attention to the gospel and readings.
 I’d study every color, every soldered line, and the biblical Saints.

 So, when I saw a vendor selling his stained glass window inserts, I became smitten.
 Not that we want our RV to look like a church but adding a little artistic decor give make our fifth wheel a more customized look.
 Also, the original door window let in a ton of light; this stained glass window obscured the light a bit yet gave us a beautiful artistic view.

-RV Door Window Upgrade: Stained Glass Window Installation Guide
+How to Replace Your RV Door Window Camper Door Window Installation Guide

 While visiting Yuma, Arizona, we parked at the lot near the border and walked across to Los Algodones, Mexico for an afternoon of lunch and shopping.
 We meandered the streets of vendors selling their Mexican wares.
 I took a jaunt inside a vendor’s store and instantly fell in love with his collection of handcrafted stained glass art.